Who we are

 We seek to resolve the issues at the earliest possible opportunity.
 Often during your first contact with us, your query can be answered and closed off immediately.
 However, if the situation develops after this, just get in touch again and we can reopen your case.

-Sometimes cases are more complex and require further advice from a colleague at local or national office level.
+Sometimes cases are more complex and require further advice from an employment adviser at local or national office level.

 If so, your case will be referred to a nominated local or national adviser who has responsibility for and local knowledge of your employer and you will receive their direct contact details via email.